Unosquare-CoE-JavaScript/sebastian-rodriguez/1_7_course-design-patterns-in-javascript/README.md

 - Determine the API you have and the API you need
 - Create a component which aggregates (has a reference to, ...) the adaptee
 - Intermediate representations can pile up: use caching and other optimizations

+## Bridge

+Conecting components together through abstractions

+- Bridge prevents a "Cartesian Product" complexity explosion
+- Example:
+  - Base class ThreadScheduler
+  - Can be preemptive or cooperative
+  - Can run on Windows or Unix
+  - End up with with a 2x2 scenario:
+  WindowsPTS, UnixPTS, WindowsCTS, UnixCTS
+- Bridge pattern avoids the entity explosion

+## Bridge Definition

+A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy)

+Reminder: JS has duck typing, so definitions of interfaces are not strictly necessary

+### Bridge Summary

+- Decouple abstraction from implementation
+- Both can exist as hierarchies
+- A stronger form of encapsulation